Key Takeaways

 Exercising at home also means losing the camaraderie and social engagement that comes from exercising in public gyms.

-It’s not hard to miss a workout when you lack the accountability of a gym environment.
+It’s not hard to miss a workout when you lack the accountability of a commercial gym environment.

 Adequate space is necessary, and while machines like the REP FT-3000 offer space-saving solutions, the cost can be a barrier.

-It’s hard to stay motivated when you’re not surrounded by the excitement and energy of a gym, and you’re all alone.
-Full-body workout machines, though effective, can be problematic.
+It can be hard to stay motivated when you’re not surrounded by the excitement and energy of a gym, and you’re training all alone.
+Full-body workout machines, though effective, can also be problematic depending on the model.

-For example, the bumpers on some machines can limit the range of motion, and more advanced lifters may feel that some resistance levels are insufficient.
+For example, the bumpers on some cheaper machines can limit your range of motion, and more advanced lifters may feel that the maximum resistance levels are insufficient.

-The TRX system provides workouts that are easily modifiable and you can make them more challenging.
-It’s a great, space-saving, travel-friendly option to shake up your workout.
+On the other hand, accessories like the TRX system provide workouts that are easily modifiable, allowing you to make them more challenging by simply adjusting your angle.
+It’s a great, space-saving, travel-friendly option to shake up your routine.

 Cost Considerations

-Creating a home gym setup is more than just having the space available; it can be a smart fiscally responsible choice that provides huge long-term returns.
-When you stack that upfront investment against the sunk cost of existing gym memberships, particularly for exercise equipment, things look different.
+Creating a home gym setup is more than just having the space available; it can be a smart, fiscally responsible choice that provides huge long-term returns.
+When you stack that upfront investment against the sunk cost of existing gym memberships, things look very different.
 Here are some notes on the nitty-gritty of these cost considerations.

 Home Gym vs Membership Costs

 Taking a no-frills approach, a home gym may still need an up-front investment of $300 or more.
-Consider the monthly sticker shock of commercial gyms.
-They vary widely from as low as $10 to more than $200!
+But consider the monthly sticker shock of commercial gyms.
+They vary widely from as low as $10 to more than $200 per month!

-When you look at it in the long run, the consistent costs of a gym membership start to add up, while a home gym gets cheaper.
+When you look at it in the long run, the consistent costs of a gym membership start to add up quickly, while a home gym gets cheaper relative to the years of use.
 Not to mention, you skip the inconvenience of commuting and gain the freedom to work out whenever it fits your schedule.

-For a home gym, there are added expenses.
-These costs are pretty small in comparison to the monthly dues you’d be paying at a gym.
-Even after accounting for these costs, you still save a bundle.
-Our estimates indicate that you can save at least 75%, and potentially up to 90%, compared to conventional gym memberships!
+Even after accounting for occasional equipment upgrades, you still save a bundle.
+Our estimates indicate that you can save at least 75%, and potentially up to 90%, compared to conventional gym memberships over a 5-year span!

 Cost of Quality Equipment

 Quality is especially important when you’re creating an ideal home gym.
-Investing in high-quality, long-lasting exercise equipment means the gear you choose will endure through many seasons, ultimately saving costs on replacements.
-This not only serves as a cost saver but also enhances the quality of your workout experience.
+Investing in high-quality, long-lasting exercise equipment means the gear you choose will endure through many seasons, ultimately saving costs on premature replacements.
+This not only serves as a cost saver but also heavily enhances the quality and safety of your workout experience.

 Better quality machines mean more fluid operations and results that feel great, making your fitness journey that much more rewarding.
 Brands such as Bowflex and NordicTrack manufacture high-quality, durable, reliable equipment.

-While these may require a greater initial investment, they often yield savings over time.
-Durable construction ensures that a more robust machine will require less maintenance and last longer, contributing to the overall value of your home gym setup.
+While these may require a greater initial investment, they yield massive savings over time.
+Durable construction ensures that a more robust machine will require less maintenance and last longer, contributing to the overall value of your home setup.

 Creating a home gym is definitely within reach when you plan in smart ways.
-Whether you have a budget of $50 or $500, you can invest at a low level and scale up.
-Focus on high-quality items, and look for sales to get the most out of your budget.
+Whether you have a budget of $50 or $5,000, you can invest at a low level and scale up over time.
+Focus on high-quality items, and look for seasonal sales to get the most out of your budget.

 Insights and Testing

 At one point, just setting up a piece of equipment took more than four hours because it was poorly documented and parts were not labeled.
-We suggest building with a buddy and watching YouTube videos for additional instruction.
-User feedback, input, and experiences are crucial to this process.
+We highly suggest building large machines with a buddy and watching YouTube videos for additional instruction.

 Insights Worth Remembering